m0cYD/dpi_killer/README.md

 Since on highly restricted networks, DNS blocking is also an issue, this app also runs a DNS encryption tool and redirects all outgoing DNS requests through it.

-▪️ Please note:
+- Please note:

-- This tool does not change your IP.
+1- This tool does not change your IP.

-- You can't bypass DPI for http websites by this app.
+2- You can't bypass DPI for http websites by this app.

-- Before shutdown, make sure you have closed the app.
+3- Before shutdown, make sure you have closed the app.

-- If your machine was shutdown while the app was running, run and close it again to revert the system network configuration to the previous state.
+4- If your machine was shutdown while the app was running, run and close it again to revert the system network configuration to the previous state.

-▪️ Other information:
+- Other info:

 Default .NET version: 4.5 , so compiled exe will work on Windows 8+.